mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

                <em>Self-training approach for SSL.</em>
       </p>

    * **_Active Learning_.** Similar to semi-supervised learning, active learning provides another way to mitigate the issue of lack of enough labeled data.
-In particular, active learning starts with the training of an initial model using limited labeled data.
+In particular, active learning starts with training an initial model using limited labeled data.
 It then tries to rank the unlabeled data using a method called _aqcuisition function_.
-Once the unlabeled data are ranked, those with higher ranks are labeled typically by a human, and then the model is again trained with both the small labeled dataset and the newly labeled data.
+Once the unlabeled data are ranked, those with higher ranks are typically labeled by a human, and then the model is again trained with both the small labeled dataset and the newly labeled data.
 Depending on what acquisition function is used, there are different types of active learning algorithms.

   <p align="center">
      <img width="400" alt="Screenshot 2023-07-12 at 9 55 34 PM" src="https://github.com/mrezasoltani/mrezasoltani.github.io/assets/37226975/18727e75-2efa-4199-a894-1d76e3d74667">